 Questions that will be directly addressed will include:

-- Can I qualify for life insurance if I have been diagnosed with Gilbert’s Syndrome?
+- Can I qualify for life insurance if diagnosed with Gilbert’s Syndrome?

 - Why do life insurance companies care if I’ve been diagnosed with Gilbert’s Syndrome?